zwpku/torchann-plumed/README.md

 1. Create the directory in which to build the plugin: *mkdir ./build*
 2. In `./build` directory run *ccmake ../*, and set the following variables.
   * set `Torch_DIR` to point to the directory where LibTorch is installed (it is typically `/path-to-libtorch/share/cmake/Torch`);
-  * set `PlUMED_INC_DIR` to point to the directory which contains the header files of plumed;
+  * set `PlUMED_INC_DIR` to point to the directory that contains the header files of PLUMED;
-  * set `PLUMED` to point to the directory which contains the library files of plumed, i.e. libplumedKernel.so;
+  * set `PLUMED` to point to the directory that contains the library files of PlUMED, i.e. libplumedKernel.so;
   * set `CMAKE_INSTALL_PREFIX` to point to the directory where the plugin (i.e. the library file `libTorchANNPlumed.so`) will be installed.
 3. Build: *make*
 4. Install: *make install*

 ## Usage

-To use this plugin, we need to first load the dynamic library `libTorchANNPlumed.so` in the plumed script.
+To use this plugin, we need to first load the dynamic library `libTorchANNPlumed.so` in the PLUMED script.

 A file that contains the torch computational graph (i.e. the neural network) is required.